GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 ## Conducting from: the treble

-The treble is another great place from which to conduct.
-It's often a great place to watch coursing orders from, especially since you might not need to have as many brain cells concentrated on ringing the method.
-Similarly to the cover, you also get rope-sight practice watching the observation bell, but with the added challenge of ringing a bell that moves through the change.
+The treble is another great place from which to start learning to conduct.
+It's often a great place from which to watch coursing orders, especially since you might not need to have as many brain cells concentrated on ringing the method.
+Similarly to the cover, you also get rope-sight practice watching the observation bell, but with the added challenge of ringing a bell that moves through the method a little more.
 Bonus: you always know when the lead end and half lead are.

+It's worth noting that eventually, conducting from the treble may feel harder than conducting from inside, especially on large numbers of bells.
+But lots of people do at least a little bit of conducting from the treble, and it can be great fun and good practice.

 ## Conducting from: a "non-observation" bell